Lockington - Gunbower

 Table Chart PROFILE FAQ

-Lockington-Gunbower has a balanced workforce with white and blue collar jobs, diverse industry representation, and an unemployment rate of 1.2% as of June 2025.
-The area employs 2,110 residents, with an unemployment rate 2.6% lower than Rest of Vic.'s 3.8%, and a workforce participation rate of 62.7% compared to Rest of Vic.'s 57.4%.
+Lockington-Gunbower has a balanced workforce with white and blue collar jobs, diverse sector representation, and an unemployment rate of 1.2% as of June 2025.
+It employs 2,110 residents, with an unemployment rate 2.6% lower than the Rest of Vic.'s 3.8%, and a workforce participation rate of 62.7%, compared to the Rest of Vic.'s 57.4%.

 Frequently Asked Questions - Employment